Soonbum/IFC.js-documentation/README.md

 #### Arguments:

-* `config` A configuration object with the following options:
+* `config`: A configuration object with the following options:

-  * `scene` Scene where the model is located.
+  * `scene`: Scene where the model is located.

-  * `modelID` ID of the model.
+  * `modelID`: ID of the model.

-  * `ids` Express IDs of the items of the model that will conform the subset.
+  * `ids`: Express IDs of the items of the model that will conform the subset.

-  * `removePrevious` Wether to remove the previous subset of this model with this material.
+  * `removePrevious`: Wether to remove the previous subset of this model with this material.

-  * `material` (optional) Material to apply to the subset.
+  * `material`: (optional) Material to apply to the subset.
 If no material is given, the subset has the original material.

-  * `customID` (optional) Optional custom name to give to the subset.
+  * `customID`: (optional) Optional custom name to give to the subset.
 This allows to create multiple subsets with the same material.

 #### Example: